-Parameters Requirements Building Height Appendix 2: For Residential developments within BBB, an equivalent building height, comparable to the maximum allowable height for a commercial building can be considered to give greater design flexibility.
-Building Form Relevant Circular: Relaxation of Residential Building Heights in the Downtown Core, Orchard and Rochor (Part) Planning Areas within Central Area.
-Building Edge Appendix 2: The building edge of developments helps to define the streetscape and urban spaces within the city.
-Building Form Developments along the major arterial roads - Bras Basah Road, Selegie Road, Rochor Canal Road, Victoria Street, Middle Road, and Bencoolen Street, as well as Albert Mall - are to be built up to the line of Road Reserve up to 2 or 4-storeys, to provide a well-defined streetscape, taking reference from the scale of the existing developments.
-Up to 40% of the length of the building façade is encouraged to be set back for articulation of the building form, to create a variety of spaces, as well as interesting building forms.
+Building Edge Appendix 3: Building Form Plan Last updated: 20 November 2020 The building edge of developments helps to define the streetscape and urban spaces within the city.
+Developments along the major arterial roads - Bras Basah Road, Selegie Road, Rochor Canal Road, Victoria Street, Middle Road, and Bencoolen Street, as well as Albert Mall - are to be built up to the line of Road Reserve up to 2 or 4-storeys, to provide a well-defined streetscape, taking reference from the scale of the existing developments.
+Up to 40% per building frontage, between the corners of the development, is encouraged to be set back from lines of Road Reserves for articulation of the building form.

 Creative expression of the overall building form and architectural treatment is highly encouraged, with a variety of building materials and textures, integrated façade lighting and landscaping, to provide interest and variety to the streetscape.
 A high degree of transparency and porosity is also encouraged, especially at the street level.
 Examples of a Variety of Building Edge Treatment